lkiesow/lf-portal/readme.md

 of your distribution, use “**The easy way – 2**” which will tell you how to get these packages from pypi instead.

-1. Install Python and flask on your system:
+1. Install Python, Flask and dateutils on your system:

-		yum install python-flask
+		yum install python-flask python-dateutil

 2. Install memcached and a python module for it (optional but recommended):